Letter before action: Costs, rules, and sending by email

 Garfield:

-The letter must comply with the Pre-Action Protocol for Debt Claims.
+For any letter sent to an individual, it must comply with the Pre-Action Protocol for Debt Claims.
 Courts take this seriously: if you don't follow the rules, your claim can be dismissed, or worse, you could be ordered to pay the defendant's legal costs.

 What you must include: